oneeve8/kobble-data/content/Tutorial2.md

 Or, if you are the type of person who just likes to collect all kinds of information, you may even want to create your own knowledge base wiki.
 ***

-Now Lets review some of the icons in Kobble.

-Lets first review the tree icons:

-A green channel is your own content.
-A white channel is a channel that was shared by someone else.

-The plus symbol next to your channel or track tells you that your channel is open.

-If there is no plus sign, then it’s closed.

-In order to delete a channel while in edit mode, it must be closed.
-In order to move content into a channel while in edit mode, it must be opened.

-A long Tap reveals the options to cut, copy, edit, or share.

-A Track has a green train track icon.

-The Presentation icon is a presentation screen,
-The Markdown icon is the letter M,
-And the Link icon is a chain.
-You will notice an icon with a square and an arrow, tapping that opens your link in a new window.
-Or you can just open your link in your Kobble view by tapping it.
-Tapping the folder will open or close it.
-The folder must be open in order to move content into it.

-In edit mode, the red circle is your delete button, to make sure you want to delete it slides to the left to reveal another red delete.
-Tap that to delete something.

-Tap, hold and drag the triple bar on the right to move a channel track or item.

-***

-In the main window is your
-Kobble view
-On the top right is *close tab* tap that to close the tab highlighted in green below.
-The tab bar shows you all the items you have open Below the tab bar, you will see a pencil icon on the left To edit a Markdown file, tap the pencil icon
-To view your Markdown results, tap the square view icon to toggle it.

-Home (house icon),
-Edit Mode,
-Red Delete,
-Triple Bar.